Friday, October 21st at 8 p.m.

 Celebrating his twenty-first birthday and coming of age, Prince Siegfried is surrounded by the courtiers, peasants, and subjects.
 Many toasts are made to celebrate the young prince and a pas de trois is performed.
 The Queen Mother arrives to give her son his gift: a beautiful crossbow.
 With the gift comes with the announcement that Prince Siegfried must marry - and must choose from one of his mother's choices of princesses.

-Siegfried is disappointed and distraught with the thought of having to choose a bride whom he is not in love with.
+Siegfried is disappointed and distraught with the thought of having to choose a bride with whom he is not in love.
 As the party disperses, Siegfried is distracted by a flock of swans overhead and decides to head out into the night with his new crossbow.

 Scene II - The Lakeside

 Siegfried finds the flock of swans at the lakeside; beginning to point his crossbow at them, one of the swans transforms into a woman.
 It is Odette, Queen of the Swans.
-The prince is enamored with the sweet Queen and attempts to approach her.
+The Prince is enamored with the sweet Queen and attempts to approach her.
 Odette, becoming frightened, turns away from him.
-Siegfried assures the frightened woman that he means no harm and she reveals the horrible spell her and her companions are under.
-By day, they are condemned to live as swans and by dusk they can regain their human forms.
-The spell can only be broken by a man vowing his undying love.
+Siegfried assures the frightened woman that he means no harm and she reveals the horrible spell she and her companions are under.
+By day, they are condemned to live as swans and only by dusk can they regain their human forms.
+The spell can be broken only by a man vowing his undying love.
 Siegfried, overcome with love, declares his devotion to Odette.
 No sooner has his declaration been etched in Odette's mind does Von Rothbart appear.
-The prince raises his crossbow to aim but Von Rothbart is protected by the Swan Queen for if Von Rothbart were to die, the spell could never be broken.
+The prince raises his crossbow to aim but Von Rothbart is protected by the Swan Queen, for if Von Rothbart were to die, the spell could never be broken.
 The sorcerer flees and Odette, overcome with emotion, runs away but is followed by the prince.

 The swan maidens appear and dance their beloved waltz before Siegfried reappears, looking intently for Odette.
 The queen returns and they express their love for one another in a beautiful adagio pas de deux.